panoslamp/Data_analytics_project/README.md

 - Antioch has the highest average ROI at 21.08%, followed by Nashville city center and Hermitage, both exceeding the regional average of 19.35%.
 Notably, Antioch and Hermitage also feature relatively low land costs, making them particularly attractive for value-driven investment opportunities.
 - In contrast, Brentwood, Old Hickory, and Goodlettsville fall below the regional average, with average ROI in the 9–10% range.
 In particular, Brentwood's high land costs present a higher-risk investment, as the elevated entry price is not matched by a proportional return.

+#### Effect of Construction Year on Sale Price (Single Family Homes)
+- Homes built before 2003, had significantly lower sale prices, cloesly aligned with their total values.
+This suggests that these properties may lack some of the modern features the today's buyers consider essential.
+- Properties built after 2003 showed a clear jump in sale prices, with values almost doubling compared to older homes.
+Especially, for properties constructed in 2011, average sale price peaked at $760K when the average total value was at $590K.
+- On the other hand, newer homes built after 2011 did not perform as well.
+Average sale prices dropped sharply and by 2014 the average sale price had fallen to $410K, even below the average total value.
+A possible explnation is that after the 2008 housing crisis, builders reduced home sizes and used cheaper materials to keep prices low and buyers responded accordingly.

 ### Recommendations
+1. Build a diversified property portfolio by combining different property types based on their risk and return profiles:
+- Duplex properties should form a core component of the portfolio as they offer an exceptional mix of high ROI (42.86%) and relatively low risk.
+- Zero Lot Line properties are a safe and consistent option.
+Their low volatility and reliable profit margins, even during market downturns, make them ideal for a low-risk investment strategy.
+- Vacant Residential Land can be included as a high-risk, high-reward asset, especially during periods of economic growth.
+While they offer the highest average profit margin (62.73%), their extreme volatility  means they should be used strategically and in smaller proportions within the portfolio.

+2. Prioritize High-Return Geographic Areas
+- Invest in Antioch, Hermitage, and Nashville city center which offer the most favorable ROI ratio and exceed the regional average (19.35%), combining reasonable land prices with strong returns.
+- Avoid investing in Brentwood, where high land costs ($7,035/acre) are not matched by returns (profit margin only 9.88%).
+This results in an increasing overall portfolio risk due to hight entry costs and poor ROI.

+3. Target the more proper year of built when investing in Single Family properties.
+- Prioritize homes built between 2003 and 2011, which showed the highest sale prices and strong market demand during the study period (2013–2016).
+- Avoid newly built homes from 2012 onward, where sale prices dropped significantly.